PenAndPixel/dungeonbot/README.md

 # dungeonbot
-A chat bot game based off the pathfinder SRD
+A chat bot game inspired by the pathfinder SRD

-So this is an IRC char bot I wrote that is kind of like Legend of the Red Dragon (LORD) but uses the Pathfinder SRD.
+So this is an IRC char bot I wrote that is kind of like Legend of the Red Dragon (LORD).

 to start it